Frosted (horse): Retirement and Stud Career

 After the Classic, Frosted was retired to stud at Jonabell Farm, the Kentucky division of Darley.
 His initial stud fee was $50,000.
 It was announced Spring 2017 that Frosted would shuttle to Darley's stallion operation in Australia for the southern hemisphere breeding season.

 Frosted's first reported foal was a filly out of mare Snow Top Mountain born January 15 in Virginia.
 Snow Top Mountain won the Suwannee River Stakes and All Along Stakes and also produced Bob Hope Stakes winner Greyvitos by Malibu Moon.

 The first North American winner for Frosted was also a filly, a bay named Inject, who won on debut at Ellis Park in August 2020.
 Inject is out of the mare Appealing Zophie, who won the Spinaway Stakes while racing and produced 2017 Belmont Stakes winner Tapwrit.

 Colt Ingratiating was the first stakes winner worldwide for Frosted, and also his first stakes winner in Australia.

+His stud fee for the 2025 breeding season is $15,000.